Contact

 (Fig. 11)

-Nadia Belerique, Lili Huston–Herterich, Laurie Kang.
-Babble On (2016).
-Exhibition view.
-Photo by Adam Kremer.
-Courtesy of the artist and Topless, New York
+Nadia Belerique, Lili Huston–Herterich, Laurie Kang, Babble On, 2016, photo by Adam Kremer.

 mesura, resources: Silent Witnesses of Social Life (Fig. 12)